jokob-sk/NetAlertX/front/plugins/ipneigh/README.md

 ### Usage

 - Head to **Settings** > **IP Neigh** to add the interfaces you want to scan to the `IPNEIGH_interfaces` option
-- The interface list must be formatted without whitespaces and comma separated
+- The interface list must be formatted without whitespaces and comma separated e.g. `eth0,wl1,tap0`

 ### Notes